 If you’re making a quick visit, stick to the Paradise area for your Mount Rainier itinerary.
-For the most basic Rainier experience, hike part of the Skyline Trail, drive to Narada Falls, and visit Reflection Lakes.
+Your most basic Rainier experience should include hiking part of the Skyline Trail, driving to Narada Falls, and visiting Reflection Lakes.
 Those three sights will give you a good sense of what the park is all about.

 Is there an entry fee at Mt.
 Rainier National Park?

 Yes indeed, the charge is $30 per vehicle.
 That gets you access to the park for 7 consecutive days.
 Bicyclists or pedestrians are charged $15 for the same pass.